 Creating an app from the template#

-The best way to create a new Safir-based application for Roundtable is with the fastapi_safir_app template.
-The quickest way to do this is with the @sqrbot-jr create project Slack command.
-This page describes how to manually use the template to set up a new application.
+The best way to create a new Safir-based application is with the fastapi_safir_app template.
+The quickest way to do this is by running the /msg @Squarebot create project Slack command on the Rubin project Slack.

 4. Initialize the dependencies#